 molecules such as the alcohols,

-ammonia, hydrogen fluoride and water which contain a H atom bonded to either a N, O or F atom the
+ammonia, hydrogen fluoride and water which contain a H atom bonded to either a N, O or F atom then

 hydrogen bonding will be possible.
-As a consequence of this most
+As a consequence of this small molecular size and weak intermolecular bonding most

 covalent molecular substances will